TheMarlboroMan/libdansdl2/README.md

 ## TODO:

-- Add rotation to groups.
+- Add rotation to groups
+	- After various tries I think it's better to skip the screen check for each single element: it's very problematic with rotations and leads to dirty code.
 - Alpha in groups.
 - Add vector constructor and insert for points.
 - Clear OLD functions with no use.
 Keep the interface simpler.